OmniSharp/omnisharp-vim/README.md

 let g:Omnisharp_stop_server = 2  " Automatically stop the server
 ```

 OmniSharp listens to requests from Vim on port 2000 by default, so make sure that your firewall is configured to accept requests from localhost on this port.
+This behavior can be changed by setting `let g:OmniSharp_use_random_port = 1` in your vimrc.
+When set, the OmniSharp server will run on a random port instead of using the default port.

 To get completions, open a C# file from your solution within Vim and press `<C-x><C-o>` (that is ctrl x followed by ctrl o) in Insert mode, or use an autocompletion plugin.